 First, let’s create a

-KongClusterPlugin, that will be executed at each request which is being processed by Kong.
+KongClusterPlugin, that will be executed during each request that’s being processed by Kong.
 The custom logic is implemented between line 11 and 15 and prints out the raw request body to

 stderr if available.